-Support dwindling for Biden reelection bid, poll shows
+Support dwindling for Biden re-election bid, poll shows

-A growing number of American voters say US President Joe Biden should not run for reelection, according to a new survey, which showed declining approval even among fellow Democrats.
+A growing number of American voters say US President Joe Biden should not run for re-election, according to a new survey, which showed declining approval even among fellow Democrats.

 A Yahoo News/YouGov poll published on Wednesday found just 18% support for a 2024 Biden campaign, with a much larger 64% stating he should stay out of the race, some of the worst numbers for the president to date.

-In another first since Biden took office, the poll showed that a greater number of Democrats oppose a reelection effort (41%) than support it (35%), continuing downward trends seen since May.
+In another first since Biden took office, the poll shows that a greater number of Democrats oppose a reelection effort (41%) than support it (35%), continuing downward trends seen since May.
 In that time, backing for a 2024 bid has dropped by seven points among Americans overall, and by eight points for those in the president’s own party.

-As for who should run in his place, Democratic respondents were divided, with only 19% pointing to Vice President Kamala Harris, another 20% saying “someone else,” and 30% who were “not sure.”
+As for who should run in his place, Democratic respondents were divided, with only 19% pointing to Vice President Kamala Harris, another 20% saying ‘someone else’, and 30% who were ‘not sure’.
 Just 4% said they would not vote at all.

-Though Biden has declared that he will take part in the next presidential race, some Democrats appear increasingly uncertain about the 79-year-old leader, with the New York Times recently citing “dozens of frustrated Democratic officials,” lawmakers and voters voicing doubts about his chances.
+Though Biden has declared that he will take part in the next presidential race, some Democrats appear increasingly uncertain about the 79-year-old leader, with the New York Times recently citing “dozens of frustrated Democratic officials,” lawmakers, and voters voicing doubts about his suitability.

 Another survey conducted by Harvard CAPS-Harris Poll last month largely matched Yahoo’s findings, showing that 71% do not believe Biden should run again, while just 29% said he should.
 General approval ratings during his time in the Oval Office have also sunk, dropping below 30% in a recent Civiqs poll, the lowest figure yet.